Table of Contents

 Detecting Human Impact: Monitoring Environmental Change Over Time

-The true power of the satellite record lies in its ability to track change over time.
-Comparing images from different years reveals the dynamic and often dramatic impact of human activity on the land, providing an objective baseline for policy and intervention.
+The true power of the satellite record lies in its ability to track changes over time.
+By comparing images from different years and seasons, we can observe the dynamic and often dramatic impact of human activity on the landscape.
+These observations provide an objective baseline for policy formulation, environmental enforcement, and sustainable development initiatives.

 Deforestation and the Agricultural Frontier